cast-org/figuration/docs/utilities/vertical-alignment.md

 - inline-table
 - table-cell

-The alignments consist of the items in the following list and are also available in responsive variants.
+The alignments consist of the items in the following list and are also available in responsive variants, in the form `.visible-{breakpoint}-{alignment}`.
 Please refer to how our [breakpoint nomenclature]({{ site.baseurl }}/layout/overview/#breakpoint-nomenclature) is used.
 - `.valign-baseline`
 - `.valign-top`
 - `.valign-middle`